unixpickle/muniverse/games/README.md

 # Downloading games

 The [download](download) script downloads and prepares every game.
-It requires the `jq` command, which can be installed on Linux like so:
+It depends on `jq` and `curl`, which can be installed on Linux like so:

 ```
-sudo apt-get install jq
+sudo apt-get install jq curl
 ```

 or on macOS like so: